afurmanov/blog/README.md

-Not maintained anymore.
-Could be used as example of how to build SPA with Node.js.
+NOT MAINTAINED, Could be used as example of how to build SPA with Node.js.

 This is source code for my blog which is a Single Page App (SPA) and Node.js based server.